cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 {% hint style="success" %}
 **Tips for Success:**

-- If your pods are degraded or failed to sync, refresh of resync your components.
+- If your pods are degraded or failed to sync, refresh of resynchronize your components.
 You can also delete pods and ArgoCD will automatically spin them back up for you.
 - Check that ArgoCD is pulling from your git repository by navigating to your Settings
 - If your components are failing upon attempting to pull an image, refer to your deployment.json to check that each component is set to the correct version number.
   {% endhint %}